Juan Martín del Potro: Andy Murray

 Del Potro has a record against Andy Murray.
 They only played two finals.
 The first was in the 2009 Rogers Cup, which was won by Murray.
 However, when del Potro beat Murray in the quarterfinals of the 2013 BNP Paribas Open, del Potro won against all members of the Big Four in 2013.
 In their second final, del Potro lost to Murray in the 2016 Summer Olympics.
 However, during Argentina's Davis Cup semi-final tie against Great Britain, del Potro got revenge by beating Andy Murray in a five-set thriller that was, for each man, the longest match of his career.

 Personal life

 Del Potro dated singer Jimena Barón from April 2017 until February 2018.
 Del Potro dated model Sofia Jimenez from December 2018 until their breakup in May 2020.

 In 2022, it was revealed that Daniel del Potro (Juan Martín's late father) had misappropriated US$30 million of his son's career earnings while managing his financial affairs.
-A documentary based on his life was directed by Rodolfo Lamboglia.
+A documentary on Juan Martín was directed by Rodolfo Lamboglia and released in 2023.

-In May 2013 del Potro met Pope Francis, a fellow Argentine, after mass at the Vatican in Rome and described it as an incredible experience which he would never forget.
-He is a Roman Catholic.
+In May 2013 del Potro met Pope Francis, a fellow Argentine, after Mass at the Vatican in Rome and described it as an incredible experience which he would never forget.
+He is Catholic.